Want the perfect alternative to Halloween candy for trick or treaters this year? Here’s an idea that is cost-effective, easy, and fun!

 What about just giving kids money?
 I asked my kids.
 What would you rather get trick or treating?
 Candy or money?
 Some instantly replied ‘money!’ while others had to think long and hard about it!

-Last year we had two bowls for trick-or-treaters to choose from.
+We decided to launch an experiment.
+We had two bowls for trick-or-treaters to choose from.
 One bowl of money and one bowl of candy.
 Kids that came trick or treating at our house had to choose.
 Which ever ran out first would be the obvious winner.

 The experiment had really interesting results.
 Older and younger kids all chose candy, but the kids ranging from 5-9 almost always took the pennies.
 I had one older kid come back and trade me some peanut candies for pennies since he has allergies.
 The candy did run out first, but only by about 15 pieces.
 All in all, it was a fun experiment!

-Here’s the printable I made perfect for sticking a penny on with some double-sided tape!
+Here’s the printable I made, perfect for sticking a penny on with some double-sided tape!

 Guess what?
 This is also Teal pumpkin friendly.
 Two birds, one stone!